It’s good to have a healthy body.

 Science has made tremendous progress to make people’s life comfortable, at least physically or materially.
 In that regard, the man has come a long way.
 The bellies are getting filled like never before.
 But, unfortunately, the mind is getting vacant like never before.

 The Gurbani urges the entire mankind to fill the mind as well.
-In nutshell, the filled mind is mindfulness, heightened awareness and wisdom (the Gurmukh nature), etc. Such full or healthy mind is wise, discerning, thoughtful, purposeful, intuitively balanced, unselfish, unconditioned, focused, far-sighted, connected to its True Nature within (Mool), and so on.
-Furthermore, such healthy mind is free of narrow-sightedness, fear, Bikaar, doubt, Haumai, hunger for Maya…
+In nutshell, the filled mind is mindfulness, heightened awareness and wisdom (the Gurmukh Lifestyle), etc. Such full or healthy mind is wise, discerning, thoughtful, purposeful, intuitively balanced, unselfish, unconditioned, focused, far-sighted, connected to its Mool within (Source) etc. Furthermore, such healthy mind is free of narrow-sightedness, fear, Bikaar, doubt, Haumai, hunger for Maya…

-Such mind filled with the Divine Wisdom can lead to dwell deeply in the eternity of the “now” (mindfulness, Hukam, Shabad, Naam, Divine Qualities…), and brings about a true shift in our awareness from being infatuated by egoistic postures and constant obsession with objects of desire and material pleasures.
+Such mind filled with the Divine Wisdom can lead to dwell deeply in the eternity of the ‘now’ and brings about a true shift in our awareness from being infatuated by egoistic postures and constant obsession with objects of desire and material pleasures.
 Also, true and constant mindfulness makes us aware of what is going on within and around us; it makes us see the same Divinity in all beings; it enables us to handle daily unforeseeable or unpredictable eventualities of a conditional and impermanent world; and it develops undivided remembrance of the Universal Truth.

 - ਸੋ ਜੀਵਿਆ ਜਿਸੁ ਮਨਿ ਵਸਿਆ ਸੋਇ ॥: He alone is (truly) alive, in whose mind abides That (Truth…). (sggs 142).

-Thus, the purpose of listening/reading the Gurbani is to awaken the Divine Knowledge, and Divine Qualities within.
+Thus, the purpose of listening or reading the Gurbani is to awaken the Divine Knowledge and Divine Qualities within.
 If that does not happen, then, the Gurbani thunders forth the following warning in very stern terms:

 - ਗੁਰਮਤਿ ਸੁਨਿ ਕਛੁ ਗਿਆਨੁ ਨ ਉਪਜਿਓ ਪਸੁ ਜਿਉ ਉਦਰੁ ਭਰਉ ॥: Listening to the Gurmat (Shabad-Giaan, Teaching of the Gurbani, etc.), (if) no Spiritual Wisdom (understanding of the Spiritual Life…) wells up within; (then it would be) like a beast (routinely) filling its belly (sggs 685).